 Finally, if ever you decide to shoot Lego, I can only recommend a few things.
 Always have good music, good coffee and lots of mixed nuts… All the sustenance anyone ever needs.

-‘Making of’ video from the agency if you still want to nerd it up even more…
+‘Case Study’ video about the World’s First ALL LEGO TV Ad Block if you still want to nerd it up even more…